 There are a few things we always have in our beach bag that you may not think to take, so today for Travel Tuesday, I thought I would share what they are and why we have them.
 What do you always pack for a day or afternoon at the lake or ocean?

 Today I am streamlining our “beach bag” to have a beach essentials bag ready to grab or keep in the car.
 Our bag is simply a large reusable canvas bag, or you could use a shopping bag.
 A Costco shopping bag would be perfect!

 We tend to be beachcombers more than sunbathers.
 Also, being in a northern climate we really only have a few months per year for sunbathing on the beach.
 We love to explore beaches early in the Spring and well into the Fall.

 - Beach towels – Be sure to pack enough for the whole family.
 These microfiber ones are a nice size and super absorbant.

-- Beach Blanket or Bamboo Mat - Pack n old blanket if you prefer to have a large sitting area separate from the beach towels.
+- Beach Blanket/Mat or Bamboo Mat – Pack an old blanket if you prefer to have a large sitting area separate from the beach towels.

-- Plastic Bags -These are great for wet towels and clothes.
+- Plastic Bags/Waterproof Reuasble Bags -These are great for wet towels and clothes.

 - Sun block

 - Baby Powder or Cornstarch– We use it for rubbing on our feet and legs to remove sand.
 Works like a charm!

-- Mini First Aid Kit - pencil case filled with Bandaids, Polysporin, etc. This is a nice travel size one already assembled.
+- First Aid Kit – Make your own using pencil case filled with Bandaids, Polysporin, etc. This is a nice travel size one already assembled.